espocrm/documentation/docs/development/api/crud.md

 CRUD stands for create, read, update, delete.

+!!! note

-Note: You can obtain the list of [entity types](../../administration/terms-and-naming.md#entity-type) at Administration > Entity Manager > the left column.
+    You can obtain the list of [entity types](../../administration/terms-and-naming.md#entity-type) at Administration > Entity Manager > the left column.

 * [List](#list)
 * [Read](#read)